 Allison Eckstrom represents clients in complex wage and hour litigation, involving claims for employee misclassification, rounding violations, regular rate of pay issues, meal/rest period compliance, expense reimbursement, off-the-clock issues, as well as derivative claims under California's Unfair Competition Law (UCL) and Private Attorneys General Act (PAGA).
 Ms. Eckstrom also represents clients in single-plaintiff employment matters, involving claims for discrimination, harassment and retaliation under both California and federal laws.

-Ms. Eckstrom's clientele spans a wide range of industries, including retail, financial services, technology, freight/transportation, pharmaceuticals, property management, and restaurant/hospitality establishments.
+Ms. Eckstrom's clientele spans a wide range of industries, including retail, financial services, technology, freight/transportation, aerospace, pharmaceuticals, property management, and restaurant/hospitality establishments.
 She has represented clients at both the trial and appellate court levels.

 During her career, Ms. Eckstrom has litigated over 60 class and other representative actions in the federal and state courts.
 She has successfully defeated class and representative claims at all stages of litigation (i.e., the pleading, certification, and post-certification stages of litigation).
-Ms. Eckstrom also has extensive experience evaluating and preparing exposure analyses of wage and hour liabilty in both the audit and litigation contexts.
+Ms. Eckstrom also has extensive experience evaluating and preparing exposure analyses of wage and hour liability in both the audit and litigation contexts.

 Ms. Eckstrom has experience as a certified mediator in civil litigation matters and received her training at the Straus Institute at Pepperdine University.
 Ms. Eckstrom has not only served as a third-party neutral, but also has successfully negotiated favorable settlements for clients in high risk/exposure matters.